akshay4121/CS684_Team404/test-plans/Sprint 2 - Test Plan.md

 #### The following responsibilities will be assigned:
 - Back-end developers are responsible for developing the database and updating the schema. - Joshua Steinerman
-- The development team is responsible for creating the front-end UX - Cristofer Carcamo -The development team is responsible for attaining New API key and configurations. - Akshay Patel and Cristofer Carcamo
+- The development team is responsible for creating the front-end UX - Cristofer Carcamo
+- The development team is responsible for attaining New API key and configurations. - Akshay Patel and Cristofer Carcamo
 - The Development team is responsible for creating Unit test cases - Zal Patel
-- The Development team is responsible for creating Unit Test scripts in Jest. - Akshay Patel, Cristofer Carcamo
+- The Development team is responsible for creating Unit Test scripts in Jest. - Akshay Patel, Joshua Steinerman,  Cristofer Carcamo
 - The testing team is responsible for Updating and executing API test suite. - Akshay Patel
 - The development team is responsible for fixing defects found during testing - Cristofer Carcamo
 - The testing team is responsible for creating test artifacts such as: